ih64/XRB-phot/README.md

 cd ../
 ```

+It is important that you type out /opt/anaconda/bin/python in this step, instead of python.
+By doing this, it will ensure the packages are in your python path for the anaconda distribution.

 ## installing pyfits and pyraf

-you can use pip to install these packags.
+You can use pip to install these packags.
 Installing packages from pip is **much** easier than installing them from a setup.py file.
 Do the following in your terminal (you can actually be in whaterver directory you want for this part)

 ```shell
 /opt/anaconda/bin/pip install pyfits --user #this installs pyfits. wait for the output to finish